scarf-sh/docs/docs/gateway.md

 All interactions through Scarf Gateway occur over HTTPS.
 Scarf Gateway will procure a valid TLS certificate via [LetsEncrypt](https://letsencrypt.org), and perform TLS termination for the traffic.
 Scarf Gateway in turn will issue a redirect for the request, or proxy the request to the hosting provider.

+#### Do Not Track

+Our gateway respects the HTTP Headers as defined in [DNT](https://www.w3.org/2011/tracking-protection/drafts/tracking-dnt.html) and [GPC](https://globalprivacycontrol.github.io/gpc-spec/).
+If you send an HTTP request to our Scarf Gateway with the HTTP header "DNT=1" or "Sec-GPC=1", we will not count your request in our statistics nor will we lookup your IP address to determine if you are a business.
+Basically, it will be as if you didn't request anything from our gateway but we will still serve the content to you.

+Please note that this behavior works for all packages and pixels that are served through our gateway.
+If users have DNT turned on in their browser settings, we will not track file downloads or pixel views.

 ### Availability

 Scarf Gateway is a free hosted service that is provided to maintainers and users as-is and as-available.